GiveWP Review – Is It The Best WordPress Donation Plugin?

-In this article, I’ll take an in-depth look at the core version of GiveWP, and demonstrate how you can use it to create a donation form, accept payments and manage donors and donations.
+In this article, I’ll take an in-depth look at the core version of GiveWP, its different pricing options and features, and demonstrate how you can use it to create a donation form, accept payments and manage donors and donations.
 I’ll also show you some fantastic plugin add-ons that will take your donation project to the next level.

 Table of Contents